 - Expect irritability

 Many mental health disorders come with irritability.
 It makes sense.
-If you’re the person who is trying to help your friend root out the disorder, that disorder is going to tell your friend they should push you away.
+If you’re the person who is trying to help your friend or family member root out the disorder, that disorder is going to tell them they should push you away.
 Stand your ground.
 Keep your cool.
 Understand that it’s not personal; it’s the illness.

 - Expect intense joy

 We have talked a lot about what a slog being a support person can be.
-But anytime your friend makes even a little bit of progress, those times can bring intense joy.
+But anytime your friend or family member makes even a little bit of progress, those times can bring intense joy.
 Celebrate those victories with them or alone (depending on what they want), but don’t let them go uncelebrated.
-Those victories are proof of your friend’s ability to recover.
+Those victories are proof of your friend’s or family member’s ability to recover.

 - Expect positive shifts

-No, your friendship will probably never be the same.
+No, your relationship will probably never be the same.
 You may need to grieve those changes.
-However, recovery can be the start of an even stronger, healthier friendship.
+However, recovery can be the start of an even stronger, healthier relationship.
 Leave yourself open to those possibilities!

 Talking about suicide will not give someone thoughts they did not already have.
 Rather, it will let your friend or family member know you are there for them and are open for any and all conversation.
 You then will be a source of support if things become difficult in the future.